LucasDelfino92/morrowindsharp/modlist.md

 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
 - [**MWSE Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189) by Aleist3r: allows you to generate a random name for you character upon character creation.
 - [**Less Aggressive Creatures**](https://www.nexusmods.com/morrowind/mods/48292) by Merlord: allows you to create a list of creatures which will have a chance to be spawned passively, with an MCM option to set the passive chance.
 Defaults to a 50% chance of non-diseased cliff racers being passive.
+- [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
+Makes loading doors play close sound a short time after opening.
+  - If installing this mod make sure to refer to the [**MWSEabotlib**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#mwseabotlib) section further down below.
 - [**Lock Bashing**](https://www.nexusmods.com/morrowind/mods/44857) by Greatness7: adds the ability to bash open locked doors and chests, as was an option in previous TES games.
 - [**Lower First Person Sneak Mode**](https://www.nexusmods.com/morrowind/mods/43108) by Androl: lowers the position of the first person camera when sneaking/crouching, making it easier to tell if you are sneaking.
 - [**Lucky Strike - a Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) by R-Zero: add as Luck-based Critical Strike mechanic reminiscent of the one in Daggerfall.
   - This mod is incorrectly packaged.
 Place the **mwse** folder inside your **Data Files** folder, next to **Lucky Strike.ESP**.
-- [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
-Makes loading doors play close sound a short time after opening.
 - [**Marksman Rebalanced**](https://www.nexusmods.com/morrowind/mods/46715) by Merlord: takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.
 - [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283?) by Merlord: adds starting equipment, based on the items seen in the images in the class selection screen for vanilla classes, or on major/minor skills for custom classes.
 Compatible with Chargen Revamped - Expanded Lands (CREL).
 - [**Misc Mates**](https://www.nexusmods.com/morrowind/mods/48122) by Merlord: NPCs will allow you to take small inexpensive items if their disposition towards you is high enough.
 The disposition required is based on the gold value of the item and the player's personality.